mpasiasevangelos/pub-med-agent/README.md

 Agent to discuss with pub-med abstract files.

-You have to download the abstarct files.
+You have to download the abstract files.